 with links to Wikipedia.

-Click here for the Appendix with its links to US organizations: FBI, CIA, DEA, and ATF, and the Australian equivalents: ASIO, AFP and ASIS.
+Click here for the Appendix with its links to US organizations: FBI, CIA, DEA, and ATF, and the Australian equivalents: ASIO, AFP, ASIS, and the newly formed ONI.

-United Nations based in New York City.
-Click here for Wikipedia entry.
+Click here for its Wikipedia entry.
 Following the surprise Japanese attack on the US Territory of Pearl Harbour (on Dec 7 1941) coupled with Germany's declaration of war on the USA (on Dec 11 1941), on New Year's Day 1942 President Roosevelt, Prime Minister Churchill, Ambassador Litvinov of Russia, and Foreign Minister Soong of China signed a short document which later came to be known as the United Nations Declaration.
 At that time, the Russian leader Joseph Stalin with Chinese leaders Chiang Kai Shek and Mao Zedong had formed a somewhat "uneasy" alliance (Click here for some History) against their most powerful enemy, Japan.

 Japan, with its proud Samurai traditions, had been involved in wars with China (starting inside Korea) since 1895, and with Russia ever since 1904.